Glue & Sealant Page

 |

-This is a standard caulking tube of PL Brand Polyurethane
+These are standard caulking tubes of Loctite PL Brand

-Roof & Flashing sealant.
+Roof & Flashing or S40 Window, Door & Siding sealant.
 It is inexpensive, and bonds to styrene and

 polyethylene best of all of the Polyurethane sealants I tested.
-It is MESSY,
+They are MESSY,

-jet black and sticky.
+jet black or pure white and sticky.
 Its like caulk to use.
-Messy, sticky, and has no
+Messy and has no

 strength at all until it cures.
 Have a roll of paper towels handy when you

 good caulking gun.
-Looks like black tar.
 Cures like tire rubber.
 Doesn't

 shrink.
 I have cured samples that are still flexible and are still bonded